spatie/laravel-analytics/README.md

     'view_id' => env('ANALYTICS_VIEW_ID'),

     /*
+     * Path to the client secret json file.
+Take a look at the README of this package
+     * to learn how to get this file.
+     */
+    'service_account_credentials_json' => storage_path('app/laravel-google-analytics/service-account-credentials.json'),

+    /*
      * The amount of minutes the Google API responses will be cached.
      * If you set this to zero, the responses won't be cached at all.
      */